MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/umdf-version-history.md

 For more information, see [Dispatching IRPs to I/O Queues](dispatching-irps-to-i-o-queues.md).

 ## UMDF Version 2.15

-For information about the new features for UMDF drivers in Windows 10, see [What's New for WDF Drivers](what-s-new-for-wdf-drivers.md).

 Here is the list of updated DDIs for version 2.15: